tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 ### Slide 1: Title Slide
 **Vision Transformers in Information Extraction**
 - Moving Beyond LayoutLM to Modern Vision-Language Models
+- **Focus**: Information Extraction for SSD-WRE Pipeline

+**Business Context**: Streamlining Substantiations for Work Related Expense Claims

-- Tod Nestor | August 2025
+**Presenter**: Tod Nestor | August 2025
 **Duration**: 50 minutes (40 min presentation + 10 min Q&A)

 **Notes**: Welcome everyone.
-Today we'll explore a PoC experiment that investigates whether modern Vision Transformers can replace and significantly outperform LayoutLM for Information Extraction In the Document Understanding Pipleline.
+Today we'll explore a PoC experiment investigating whether modern Vision Transformers can replace LayoutLM for the Information Extraction component within the Streamlining of Substantiations - Work Related Expense (SSD-WRE) claims pipeline.
+This is critical for automating the processing of receipts, invoices, and other expense documentation.

 ---